N0obCoding/Expanding-on-HTML-and-CSS/3_css/readme.md

 CSS files are denoted with the extension `.css` and usually, their name refers to the webpage they are dealing with.
 For example `about.css` would most likely contain all the styles you want to apply to your about page.

-The CSS syntax is a pretty concise one
+CSS has a pretty and concise syntax

 1) The rules need to be wrap with `{}`